cladera/node-liquid-ffmpeg/README.md

 ## Usage
 You find a lot of usage examples (including a real-time streaming example using [flowplayer](http://www.flowplayer.org) and [express](https://github.com/visionmedia/express)!) in the `examples` folder.
 ## Basics
-fluent-ffmpeg is always initialized using the returned class of your initial (and only) require call.
+liquid-ffmpeg is always initialized using the returned class of your initial (and only) require call.
 You have to supply an config object to the constructor containing at least the input source (either a ReadableStream or a filepath).

-    var ffmpeg = require('fluent-ffmpeg');
+    var ffmpeg = require('liquid-ffmpeg');

     var proc = new ffmpeg({
       // input source, required